cavetownie/cavepaintings/content/posts/heap-adventures0.md

 # Main Arena

 Malloc manages a programs heaps with a struct known as malloc_state.
 These structs are often called arenas.
 These arenas consist of the fastbins from before, but also smallbins, largebins etc. [Out of scope for now].
 The main arena stores a pointer to the head of the fastbin.
-Furthermore arenas also contain the top chunk and more. :)